JanHerca/urantiapedia/output/wikijs/en/article/Linda_Buselli/A_Tale_of_Two_Men.md

 Yet it transforms life into heaven.
 Everybody takes on a new richness, and all the world seems tinted with glory.
 I do not, of course, know what others think of me, but the joy which I have within cannot be described.
 If there were never other reward than that, it would more than justify the practice to me.

 > Even to approach the knowing of a divine personality, all of man’s personality endowments must be wholly consecrated to the effort; half- hearted partial devotion will be unavailing.
-You can argue over opinions about God, but experience with him and in him exists above and beyond all human controversy and mere intellectual logic. [[UB 1:6.5-6](/en/The_Urantia_Book/1#p6_5)]
+You can argue over opinions about God, but experience with him and in him exists above and beyond all human controversy and mere intellectual logic. <a id="a110_334"></a>[[UB 1:6.5-6](/en/The_Urantia_Book/1#p6_5)]

 I have tried to come up with some suggestions based on personal experiences and those of friends.
 Here some definitions may be needed.
 For instance, meditation is generally understood to imply the silencing of thought so that the Adjuster can communicate with the individual.
 The process Brother Laurence and Frank Laubach suggest, rather than an emptying of the mind, is a conscious filling of the mind with the presence of God.
 Everyone defines meditation according to the way they personally express it, including conversation, so expectations vary among individuals.